-Specialists in promoting North Korea Travel, at KTG DPRK Tours & Information we organise tours to one of the world's most secretive and less visited destinations in the world; the Democratic People's Republic of Korea (DPRK, commonly in known in the West as North Korea).
+Specialists in promoting tourism in North Korea, at KTG we organise tours to one of the world's most secretive and less visited destinations in the world; the Democratic People's Republic of Korea (DPRK, commonly known in the West as North Korea).

 Going to North Korea is not something done frequently and it is our top priority to ensure that you make the most of your experience in the DPRK whether going with a group or individually.

 Our goal is to show you as many aspects as possible of North Korea and to maximise the level of interaction with locals, something we believe is attainable with our small sized groups.

 We are the forefront of promoting unique forms of tourism in North Korea whether it be spending 3 weeks studying in Pyongyang, working with local farmers or exploring the streets of Pyongyang by bike.

 Thousands of gifts given by Koreans from North & South Korea and abroad are housed here.